 School Advocacy

-Navigating the educational landscape can be overwhelming for families, especially when a child has unique needs.
-At the Mala Child and Family Institute, our School Advocacy Program offers unparalleled support, expert guidance, and dedicated advocacy to ensure every child receives a truly exceptional educational experience.
-Our multidisciplinary team of distinguished school psychologists and occupational therapists collaborates intimately with families and schools to develop a bespoke plan tailored to each child’s strengths and needs.
+Navigating the educational landscape can feel overwhelming for families, especially when a child has unique learning, behavioral, sensory, or developmental needs.
+At Mala Child and Family Institute, our expert School Advocacy Program provides comprehensive, compassionate support to help families in Michigan secure the educational services and accommodations their child deserves.
+Our multidisciplinary team—featuring highly trained school psychologists and occupational therapists—works closely with parents, teachers, and schools to create a customized advocacy plan that amplifies each child’s strengths and addresses their challenges.

 What to Expect from Our Approach: